tjvantoll/www.tjvantoll.com/_posts/2024-12-22-ai-effect-on-blog-revenue.md

 I’m posting this because I think it’s interesting to see hard data on the effect AI has had on a random tech blog.
 I do most of my development searches with ChatGPT or GitHub Copilot nowadays, and it seems like most of the rest of you do too.

 And while I’m excited about the AI future, this experience also has me feeling a bit nostalgic for the glory days of the tech blog.
+There are way fewer individual-run high-quality tech blogs today than there were years ago, and I feel like this is one reason why.

 Here’s my full data in case you’re curious.